Kamilm55/Spring-boot-tutorial/Readme.md

 ## Conclusion:
 The choice of security mechanism depends on factors such as the size and nature of your application, user base, and the desired level of security and scalability.
 Each approach has its advantages and disadvantages, and the selection should align with the specific requirements of your application.

-# 2.Stateless Web Applications and Authentication in Web Security
+# 2. Stateless Web Applications and Authentication in Web Security

 In the context of web applications and security, "stateless" refers to the idea that each request from a client to a server is independent and carries with it all the information needed to understand and fulfill that request.
 In other words, the server does not need to maintain any information about the client's state between requests.
 Each request is treated in isolation, and the server does not rely on any previous requests to process the current one.